dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 above my bed.

 As the months passed it was clear that something was _happening_ to the ceiling above my bed.
-My bedroom is in the attic of a Victorian house and my bed was adjacent to the chimney stack and as I would find out later it was **damp** .
+My bedroom is in the attic of a victorian house and my bed was adjacent to the chimney stack and as I would find out later it was **damp** .
 I've learnt lots of new terms: **chimney stack**, hygroscopic salts, efflorescence, flashing, pointing, reflaunching.
 I learnt how to spell **scaffolding** and the pain of inspecting an unused, shared, chimney the 4th floor.

+This year I had **1 scaffolding** and lots of associated **trauma**.

 ![Scaffolding](/images/2024-12-23/scaffolding.jpg)
 *Up with the scaffolding*

-This year I had **1 scaffolding**.

 ## Work

-My contract with ALDI was renewed and I haven't had a shortage of work this year, this has been my highest earning year to date - although being self-employed brings it's own challenges and I am keen to diversify my clients and to explore new ways of working and am mindful about the years to come.
+My contract with ALDI was renewed and fortunately I haven't had a shortage of work, this has been my highest earning year to date - although being self-employed brings it's own challenges and I am keen to diversify my clients and to explore new ways of working and am mindful about the years to come.

 Some of the interesting things I've worked on:

-- **Framework**: Essentially an opinionated kernel-less Symfony configuration.
+- **Framework**: Essentially an opinionated kernel-less, bridged, Symfony setup.
 - **Hugo Linter**: Static analysis for documentation
 - **Rule Engine**: ...and JQ-like expression language.
 - **Self Executing Tutorials**: Run tutorials in CI[^demo]
-- **Super Fast Serializer POC**: code-generating serializer super fast while also providing validation.
+- **Super Fast Serializer POC**: code-generating serializer that's super fast while also providing validation.
 - **Proptrine**: What happens when you combine [Propel](http://propelorm.org/) and [Doctrine](https://www.doctrine-project.org/).